 This inverse correlation is enhanced by the shock heating of the jet gas at the terminal shock.
-The amount of shock heating at the terminal shock is related to $M_W^2$ , where the relative Mach number $M_w$ is defined as $(v{b} - W)/cb$ .
+The amount of shock heating at the terminal shock is related to $M_W^2$ , where the relative Mach number $M_w$ is defined as $(v_b - W)/cb$ .
 With the help of Eq.
-1 and the definition of M, we find that $M{w^2} = M/(1 + M{w^2})$ $\sqrt{\eta}$ ).
-We can see that for a given M, MW, and thus the amount of shock heating, is largest when n is smallest.
+1 and the definition of M, we find that $M{w} = M/(1 +$ $\sqrt{\eta}$ ).
+We can see that for a given M, $M_W$ , and thus the amount of shock heating, is largest when n is smallest.
 The greater the shock heating, the more the gas flowing into the cocoon must expand to match the ambient pressure.
 Thus, a small n implies not only a large rate of flow into the cocoon but also a greater expansion of the shock-processed gas.
 The result, in agreement with our simulations, is a cocoon with a relatively large volume and low density.

-A similar argument, but now with n held fixed, suggests that larger Mach numbers imply greater shock heating, greater pressure differences between the working surface and the ambient gas, and thus cocoons with larger volumes.
+A similar argument, but now with n held fixed, suggests that larger Mach numbers imply greater shock heating, greater pressure differences between the working surface and in gray, the undisturbed ambient gas in dark gray, and the disturbed ambient gas in light gray.
+The simulations reveal an inverse dependence of cocoon thickness on density ratio n and a direct dependence of cocoon length on Mach number M.

 Fig. 10.
-Dependence of the flow morphology of pressurematched supersonic jets on the dimensionless parameters Mand n.
-In these kinematic plots the supersonic beam and the bow shock are shown in black, the backward flowing ( $v_z < 0$ ) cocoon gas in white, the forward flowing ( $v_z > 0$ ) cocoon gas
+Dependence of the flow morphology of pressure-matched supersonic jets on the dimensionless parameters M and n.
+In these kinematic plots the supersonic beam and the bow shock are shown in black, the backward flowing $(v_z < 0)$ cocoon gas in white, the forward flowing $(v_z > 0)$ cocoon gas the ambient gas, and thus cocoons with larger volumes.